-The Davyhurst project area contains both historical open cut and underground mining operation and is located 120 km north-west of Kalgoorlie.
-The Davyhurst area hosts some of the largest deposits within the project area and considerable potential remains for the discovery of new gold deposits as well as extensions to existing resources.
+The Davyhurst Project area is located 120 km north-west of Kalgoorlie and contains both historical open cut and underground mining operations.
+The Davyhurst area hosts some of the largest deposits within the entire OBM landholding and considerable potential remains for the discovery of new gold deposits as well as extensions to existing resources.

 GEOLOGY & MINERALISATION

-On the western side of the project, the Waihi trend extends some 30 km from Two Gum Dam prospect in the south, to north of the Waihi open cut.
-Gold mineralisation is associated with the sheared contact between a tremolite-chlorite schist and high-Mg basalt unit.
-Along the trend there are a number of advanced targets that require additional drill testing.
+- On the western side of the project, the Waihi trend extends some 30 km from the Two Gum Dam prospect in the south, to north of the Waihi open-cut mine.
+Gold mineralisation is associated with the sheared contact between a tremolite-chlorite schist and a high-Mg basalt unit.
+Along the trend there are several advanced targets that require additional drill testing.